African-American representation in Hollywood

 The presence of African Americans in major motion picture roles has stirred controversy and been limited dating back decades due to lingering racism following slavery and segregation.
 "Through most of the 20th century, images of African-Americans in advertising were mainly limited to servants like the pancake-mammy Aunt Jemima and Rastus, the chef on the Cream of Wheat box."
-While African American representation in the film industry has improved over the years, it has not been a linear process; "Race in American cinema has rarely been a matter of simple step-by-step progress.
+While African-American representation in the film industry has improved over the years, it has not been a linear process; "Race in American cinema has rarely been a matter of simple step-by-step progress.
 It has more often proceeded in fits and starts, with backlashes coming on the heels of breakthroughs, and periods of intense argument followed by uncomfortable silence."

 History

 Old Hollywood

 Due to the racial discrimination in the 19th and early 20th centuries, Hollywood tended to avoid using African-American actors and actresses.
-In pursuit of avoiding the use of African American actors and actresses, Blackface became a popular form of entertainment in the 19th century.
+In pursuit of avoiding the use of African-American actors and actresses, blackface became a popular form of entertainment in the 19th century.
 Blackface let Hollywood use different characters without actually having to employ anyone with a darker skin tone.
 Al Jolson, an actor and singer, made blackface popular with characters such as Amos 'n' Andy and Jakie Rabinowitz.
 After 1930, the craze of blackface died out because of its connotations with bigotry and racism.
+Though roles tended to remain stereotypical, the 1930s would mark a dramatic shift in the representation of African American actors playing African American characters.